Komarapalayam

+History

+Komarapalayam has a long history as a trading and weaving centre in the Kongu Nadu region.
+The town grew as a commercial hub due to its strategic location on the Salem–Coimbatore trade route.
+In 1978, Komarapalayam was upgraded from a Town Panchayat to a Municipality.
+The town has since developed as an important industrial centre in Namakkal district.

+Geography

+Komarapalayam is located on NH-544 (Salem–Coimbatore Highway) at an elevation of 220 metres (720 ft).
+The town is situated near the confluence of the Kaveri and Bhavani rivers.
+It is approximately 22 km from Erode, 58 km from Salem, and 105 km from Coimbatore.

+Climate

+Komarapalayam experiences a tropical climate with hot summers and moderate winters.
+Summer temperatures range from 30 °C to 40 °C (April–June), while winter temperatures range from 20 °C to 30 °C (November–January).
+The town receives rainfall primarily during the northeast monsoon season (October–December).

 Municipal administration

-In 1978, Kumarapalayam town was upgraded from the status of town Panchayat to Municipality and is now a taluk.
-It has a population of 71,594 and an extent of 7.10 km^{2}., as per Survey and Land records.
+In 1978, Komarapalayam was upgraded from a town panchayat to a municipality.
+It has a population of 71,594 and an extent of 7.10 km^{2}, as per survey and land records.
 The town is divided into 33 wards.

-The Municipal Council, composed of 33 ward councillors, is headed by a chairperson who is elected by voters of the town.
-The councillors elect a Vice-Chairperson from among themselves.
-The executive wing is headed by a commissioner, and he is assisted by a team of officials including a revenue inspector, sanitary officer, manager, municipal engineer, town planning inspector and other officers.
+The municipal council, composed of 33 ward councillors, is headed by a chairperson who is elected by voters of the town.
+The councillors elect a vice-chairperson from among themselves.
+The executive wing is headed by a commissioner, who is assisted by a team of officials including a revenue officer, sanitary officer, manager, municipal engineer, town planning inspector, and other officers.

 The annual anticipated income of the town is ₹24 million, and the expenditure is ₹34 million annually.

+Economy

+Komarapalayam is known for its textile industry, particularly powerloom weaving and handloom production.
+The town is also a major centre for sago (javvarisi) manufacturing in Tamil Nadu.
+Several small and medium-scale industries related to textiles, food processing, and trading operate in and around the town.